wilmixjemin8/WEB12.0/README.md

 5. Supports   Pointers

-6. It  includes  all Turbo C  technology   Advantages.
+6. It  includes  all Turbo C    Advantages.

 When to use?
 1. C@  is  used   with  JDollar  and  CH$.